Menhaden: Fisheries

-Uses for menhaden oil
+Uses for menhaden

 Menhaden oil is high in omega-3 fatty acids.
 As a supplement to the human diet, omega-3 fatty acids can lower blood pressure, prevent abnormal heart rhythms, reduce the chance of a heart attack or stroke, and confer other health benefits.

-Menhaden oil is also used in animal feed.
-The omega-3 component of menhaden oil in chicken feed can prevent fatty liver disease.
+Menhaden is also used in animal feed and fertilizer.
+Menhaden oil in chicken feed may induce fatty liver disease in reproductive hens, which appear to be more susceptible to the condition than roosters fed the same diet.
 Guinea pigs given menhaden oil in feed were shown to have a longer life span.

 Risks of overfishing

 Bay-wide Geometric Mean Catch per Haul in the Chesapeake Bay of Atlantic Menhaden reported by the Chesapeake Bay Foundation in 2019.

 According to the Chesapeake Bay Foundation, menhaden are the most important fish in the Bay.
 This is because they are a food source for many commercially important species like striped bass.
 They also manage the algal bloom occurrences in the Bay because they eat phytoplankton.
 Decreases in menhaden populations could also leave striped bass vulnerable to disease.
 In the past 20 years, the number of juvenile menhaden produced in the Chesapeake Bay have been decreasing (Refer to Atlantic Menhaden Graph on bay-wide mean catch per haul).

 This is believed to be due to the overfishing of menhaden for their fish oil.
 This could seriously disrupt the food chain.
 In response, the Atlantic States Marine Fisheries Commission (ASMFC) put a cap on the Atlantic menhaden harvest in October 2020.
 This 10% cut to the harvest is the first to ever be seen for menhaden coast-wide.
 It also was the first vote to consider benchmarks known as "ecological reference points".
 This allows managers to account for a species role in the food chain when setting catch limits.
 This is different from the "single-species stock assessments" that were previously used which only accounted for the demand from the fishing industry rather than the demand from the food web.
 This cut to the harvest established a quota of 194,400 metric tons of menhaden for the 2021–2022 fishing season.
 It is the hope that this cut will allow menhaden to fulfill their role in the ecosystem while keeping the commercial fishery alive.